svecosystem/runed/sites/docs/src/content/utilities/use-interval.md

 ---
 title: useInterval
-description: A wrapper for setInterval with controls for pausing and resuming.
+description: A wrapper for setInterval with controls for pausing, resuming, and tracking ticks.
 category: Utilities
 ---